ethanabrooks/dissertation/policy-iteration.typ

 component of our algorithm.
 Specifically, note that the success condition in Mini Catch allows the paddle to meander before moving under the ball---as long as it gets there on the final time-step.
-Successful trajectories that include movement _away_ from the ball thus make a good rollout policies more challenging to learn (i.e., elicit from the LLM via prompts).
+Successful trajectories that include movement _away_ from the ball thus making good rollout policies more challenging to learn (i.e., elicit from the LLM via prompts).
 Again, we represent both the paddle and the ball as namedtuples `C(x, y)` and we represent actions as methods of the `paddle` object: `paddle.stay()`, `paddle.left()`, and `paddle.right()`.
-For the hint, we call out the location of the paddle's $x$-position, the ball's $x$-position, the relation between these positions (which is larger than which, or whether they are equal) and the ball's $y$-position. @tab:promptformat in the appendix provides an example.
+For the hint, we call out the location of the paddle's $x$-position, the ball's $x$-position, the relation between these positions (which is larger than which, or whether they are equal) and the ball's $y$-position. @tab:prompt-format in the appendix provides an example.
 We also include the text `ball.descend()` to account for the change in the ball's position between states.